whatmakeart/whatmakeart.github.io/content/video/virtual-production/virtual-production.md

 ## disguise Workflows

 In the Cluster Workload for a RenderStream if you see a red highlight on the workflow name it could indicate that the _Content Source Machine_ is not set.
 Make sure you set the correct machine such as _rxiii-60224-1_ or the node with your content.

+## Miscellaneous Virtual Production Notes / Tips

+- If you are using simulations or particles in Unreal Engine, it can be helpful to start your sequence on frames after the zero frame.
+This give the simulation time to start and allows for easier adjustment of the simulation and starting frame fo the sequence without changing already set animations.
+Give 500-1000 frames of padding from zero before the start frame of the sequence.